Mendes1302/Project_DS/README.md

 # Project_DS

-## Repository of projetos de Data Science.
+## Repository of projets de Data Science.
 See the programming languages, OS, hardware of application, API, OSS and Frameworks used:

   - Python.
   - SQL.